 Misunderstood, Magical Male Chickens

-Protection is one of the main reasons we thought a rooster was a good idea, but there are plenty of lesser known behaviors that make roosters amazing.
+Protection is one of the biggest reasons we thought a rooster was a good idea.
+We’re learning there are plenty of lesser-known behaviors that make roosters amazing.

-I’d heard about this before owning a rooster, but seeing it in person is astonishing.
-Roosters comb the yard all day for treats to share with hens.
-When they find them, they pick them up and drop them over and over while calling to the hens.
+I’d heard about this before owning a rooster, but it’s amazing to watch in person.
+Roosters comb the yard all day for treats.
+When they find something good like a bug, they pick up and drop it over and over while chook-chook-chooking to call the hens.

-Cogburn will pick up and drop even his favorite treats, saying “Chook, chook, chook” until a hen or 2 comes to see what he has.
-The louder his “chook chooking,” the more fabulous the treat.
+Cogburn will pick up and drop even his most favorite treats, saying, “Chook, chook, chook” until a hen comes running to see what he has.
+The louder the “chooks,” the better the treat.

-You can see how badly he wants the sweet corn.
-Instead, he tossed the cob to the pullets and waited until they were finished to peck at the last straggly kernels for himself.
+In the above photo, you can see how badly he wants the sweet corn.
+Instead, he tossed the cob to the pullets and waited until they were finished to peck at the last kernels for himself.
 Researchers say this makes him more attractive and ensures his flock has the nutrients to make strong successors.

-One of my joys in life is finding creative ways to sneak him treats to share so he can make his hens happy.
+I love finding creative ways to sneak him treats to share to make his hens happy.
 Happy hens = happy rooster = happy chicken tender (that’s me).

 I had no idea all the ways roosters assist hens when it comes to laying, but it makes sense.
-Hens who feel safe and happy will lay more robust eggs.
+Hens who feel calm and secure can lay more robust eggs.

-When one of our pullets is going to lay an egg, she might wander around for hours figuring out where she should lay it.
-She’ll settle into a nesting box, rearrange the wood chips and turn in circles to get comfy, only to hop up, go for a drink of water, and walk into another nesting box to do the same thing.
+When a beginner layer is ready to lay an egg, she might wander around for hours figuring out where to do that.
+She’ll settle into a nesting box, rearrange the wood chips and turn in circles to get comfy, only to hop up, go for a drink of water, then go to another nesting box and do the same thing.

-What’s amazing is that Cogburn will be right there with her!
+What’s amazing is Cogburn will be right there with her.
 Here he is auditioning nests.
 Eula’s off camera, watching him closely.
 It’s like they’re shopping for furniture.

-He’s making a “chook chook chook” sound similar to when he has treats.
-That’s him calling Eula to see if the nest is cool.
-Honestly, she may watch what he’s up to but rarely chooses the nest Cogburn likes best (she may still be mad at him for his head-pecking days back when they were 16 weeks old).
+He makes a “chook chook chook” similar to when he has treats, calling the pullet over to see if the nest is cool.
+Honestly, the girls will act interested but rarely choose the nests he likes.
+You kind of wonder if they’re still mad at him for his bad behavior back when they were 16 weeks old.

 Guarding the Laying Hen

-If you enter the chicken yard when someone is laying an egg, it’s best not to turn your back on Cogburn, as you could get a surprise peck on your shoe.
-Usually not a problem because Cogburn doesn’t like to leave the coop when someone’s in a nesting box.
+If you enter the chicken yard when someone is laying an egg, it’s best not to turn your back on Cogburn, as you may receive a hard peck or kick.
+He keeps close watch on the coop.

 Here’s a video from Peep’s first week laying, before she decided to try the nesting boxes.
-Cogburn was right outside, but when he realized how close I was, he came in to assess the situation and give me the rooster eye.
+Cogburn was right outside, but when he realized how close I was, he came in to give me the rooster eye.

-I appreciate that he watches the hens this way, so when someone’s laying, I either stay out of the yard or try to be inconspicuous.
-He doesn’t try to chase me off, but he’s much touchier when there’s a lady “setting.”
+I appreciate the protection he’s offering them, so when someone’s laying, I stay out of the yard or try to be inconspicuous.
+He won’t chase me off, but he’s touchier when there’s a lady “setting.”

 Making the Egg Call

-Contrary to popular belief, it’s been Cogburn, not the hens, who sounds the BAKAWWW when an egg is laid.
-This was especially true with the first few eggs.
-He stalked around the coop bakawing and crowing while the pullet stood up, stretched, sipped some water, and waddled out to forage with the flock.
+Contrary to popular belief, it’s often Cogburn, not the hens, who sounds the BAKAWWW when an egg is laid.
+This was especially true with the first eggs.
+He stalked around the coop bakawing and crowing while the pullet wandered out to forage with the flock.

-Cogburn usually bakaws to repel hawks, raccoons, butterflies, and airplanes, so we thought something was wrong the first time he went off in the coop like a crazy bird.
+Cogburn usually bakaws to repel hawks, raccoons, butterflies, and airplanes, so we thought something was wrong the first time he was bakawing in the coop.
 When Chris and I peered in, Peep was just standing up to regard a perfect little egg.
 Isn’t it the prettiest?

-The pullets are mostly silent when they lay.
+The pullets have been mostly silent when they lay.
 There’s a post on BackyardChickens.com that hypothesizes that a hen’s egg song is actually a call for a rooster to escort her back to the safety of the flock.
-Since Cogburn’s never far away, maybe our hens don’t find it necessary to bakaw.
+Since Cogburn’s never far away, maybe our hens don’t find it necessary to call him over.

-There’s no question it would’ve been easier to raise hens only, but we’d’ve missed out on a special and illuminating part of chickens.
+There’s no question it would’ve been easier to raise hens only, but we’d have missed out on an awesome part of chickens.
 We’re at the beginning of our poultry journey, but it’s already obvious society doesn’t see these birds the right way at all.
 We might all be vegetarians if we did.